Jithendiran/TTS-Piper-Linux/doc/learning.md

 ```

-**Rate** refers to the audio sample rate, which is the number of samples per second per channel.
+**Rate** refers to the audio sample rate, which is the number of samples per second per channel.  sample rate means how often an analog signal is measured per sec during recoring.

+eg:
+    rate = 22050 hz means per second 22050 samples are captured.
+When playing back digital audio, your system reads the samples at the same rate they were recorded
+    * Every second, the microphone captures 22050 tiny snapshots of the sound wave.
+    * These snapshots are stored as digital values (based on bit depth, e.g., 16-bit or 24-bit).
+    * When played back, your speakers reconstruct the waveform using those 44,100 points for every second of audio.

+One digital value is called sample.
+More samples are collected to frames (frame is terminology for ALSA) depending on count of converters used at one specific time
+    * when only one converter is used - mono
+    * when only two converter is used - stereo

 **Exact rate** The actual sample rate that the hardware or driver is using.
 Sometimes, the hardware cannot match the requested rate exactly, so it uses the closest possible value

 Example